hbc/NGS_Data_Analysis_Course/sessionIV/lessons/01_Salifish.md

     # Source the new custom function
     source("DESeqDataFromTx.R")

-Step3.
-Let's load the data from our working directory, which is the folder we downloaded earlier
+**Step 3.** Load the data from the working directory (which is the folder we downloaded earlier)

     dir <- getwd()
     samples <- scan(file.path(dir,"samples.txt"), what="character")
     files <- file.path(dir, samples, "quant.sf")
     names(files) <-  sapply(files, function(x){strsplit(x, "/")[[1]][5]}, USE.NAMES=F)

-Step4.
-Convert Ensembl Transcript IDs to Gene symbols with Biomart.
+**Step 4.** Convert Ensembl Transcript IDs to Gene symbols with Biomart

-NOTE a: **Do not run the next section of code**, this code is for future reference only.
+**NOTE a: Do not run the next section of code**, this code is for future reference only.
 The `getBM()` function takes a long time to run, so we have already generated the information the `tx2gene` data frame needs to have.

     # ids <- read.delim(files[1], sep="\t", header=T)
     # ids <- as.character(ids[,1])